baw-de/ELAM-Einstieg/README.md

 # Fish Movement Prediction: ELAM & ELAM-LSTM

-This repository contains two distinct approaches for predicting fish swimming behavior in response to complex flow fields, developed at the **Bundesanstalt für Wasserbau (BAW)**.
+This repository contains two distinct approaches for predicting fish swimming movement in response to complex flow fields, developed at the **Bundesanstalt für Wasserbau (BAW)**.

 ---